Ryan Stirk: Early life and career

+Birmingham City

 When head coach Pep Clotet fielded an inexperienced team for the visit to Portsmouth in the 2019–20 EFL Cup first round, in which several youngsters made their senior debuts, Stirk was an unused substitute.
 The club took up their one-year option on his contract, and when the Championship season resumed after its suspension because of the COVID-19 pandemic, he was named on the nine-man bench for six of Birmingham's remaining nine matches under the temporary rules, but remained unused.

 Once relegation was safely avoided at the end of the 2020–21 season, Birmingham manager Lee Bowyer stated that he intended to use the two remaining matches to assess fringe members of the squad.
 Described by the Birmingham Mail as a "diminutive but neat defensive midfielder who reads the game well and breaks up play before inviting team-mates into the play", Stirk made his first-team debut in a much-changed starting eleven for the Championship match at home to Cardiff City on 1 May 2021, played the whole of the 4–0 defeat, and kept his place for the last fixture of the season.
 In June, Stirk extended his contract for a further year with an option for a second.

+Loans

 Stirk signed for League Two club Mansfield Town on 27 July 2021, on loan for the 2021–22 season.
 He joined up with former Birmingham U23 team-mate Ryan Burke, who joined Mansfield earlier in the month after being released by Birmingham.
 He made his debut on the opening day of the season, as a stoppage-time replacement for George Maris in a 2–1 win at home to Bristol Rovers, and came close to opening the scoring with a "low first-time shot ... through a crowd of players" in the EFL Cup first-round tie at home to Championship opponents Preston North End before the visitors went on to win 3–0.
 In mid-September he damaged ankle ligaments and was out for six weeks, but returned to score his first senior goal and secure a 2–1 win away to Stevenage on 13 November.
 He finished the season with 36 appearances in all competitions, helping Mansfield reach the play-off final but was an unused substitute as they failed to gain promotion.

 He made a couple of appearances for Birmingham in August 2022, before joining National League club Bromley on 16 February 2023 on loan until the end of the season.
+He was a regular in the starting eleven, scoring once from 14 appearances in the regular season, and won the club's Player of the Month award for two of the three months he was with Bromley as he helped the team reach the play-offs.
+He "was behind most of Bromley's good moves" as they beat Woking in the play-off eliminator, but was substituted in the semi-final as they lost out to Chesterfield 3–2 after extra time.